Careers at Schroders

 Some questions will be free text, and you will have 200 words to craft your response.
 Make the most of your words and be sure to consider the specifications of the job and the Schroders core values in your answers.
 Ensure you proofread your answers carefully to check for any spelling errors.

 Be aware that you may be asked about your responses to these questions later in the process, so save a copy of your answers.

 If necessary, you can save your progress and return to the application form later.
 Remember, though, that programme applications are reviewed as they are received.
 This means the earlier you apply, the better your chances of being selected to progress to the next stage.

-Once your application has been screened, you will be invited to sit the online assessments.
+Once your application has been screened, you will be invited to sit for the online assessments.

 Take a look at our 2020 guide to numerical reasoning tests here.

 The second assessment is an inductive reasoning test.
-This is a logic test which assesses critical thinking and problem-solving ability.
-It requires candidates to work systematically through questions involving shapes and diagrams, to identify relationships, trends and governing principles in order to select the correct answer.
-This test requires no prior knowledge, instead focusing upon your skills of deduction.
+This is a logic test that assesses critical thinking and problem-solving ability.
+It requires candidates to work systematically through questions involving shapes and diagrams, to identify relationships, trends, and governing principles to select the correct answer.
+This test requires no prior knowledge, instead focusing on your skills of deduction.

 Both of the above reasoning assessments are timed, so require both accuracy and speed.
 They are provided by the publisher SHL.

 Schroders Personality Type Questionnaire